 Glyphosate Found in Wastewater Discharged to Streams

 As with many studies on the occurrence of herbicides in streams, the degradates of the herbicide were more common than the parent compound.
-In this study of glyphosate, AMPA (aminomethyl phosphonic acid), a degradate of glyphosate, was found in higher concentrations and more frequently (68%) in wastewater than was glyphosate (18%).
+In this study of glyphosate, AMPA (aminomethyl phosphonic acid), a degradate of glyphosate, was found in higher concentrations and more frequently (68 percent) in wastewater than was glyphosate (18 percent).
 The results of this study can be used to assist water-resource managers make informed decisions regarding the environmental fate and effects of herbicides (and their degradates) that are applied in different land-use settings.

 The page either contains links to .pdf files, which can be viewed with Adobe Reader®.